luca-bassoricci/dependabot/README.md

 - `Pipeline events`

 It is possible to set up system hooks on Gitlab instance level as well.
 Make sure `SETTINGS__CREATE_PROJECT_HOOK` is set to `false` so project specific hooks are not created automatically.

+# Security updates

+Application supports syncing with [GitHub Advisory Database](https://github.com/advisories) for security vulnerability data retrieval when performing dependency updates.

+This feature requires for github access token to be configured.

+_Currently security updates are not supported in standalone mode_

 # Adding projects